pyEdTools/ai-for-ee/EAAI-Model-AI-Submission/student_materials/example_submission/README.md

-# Example Submission: Temperature Monitor and Logger
+# Example submission: Temperature monitor and logger

 This directory contains a complete example submission for the "Temperature Monitor and Logger" project.
 It is meant to show you what a high-quality submission looks like.